 Rental types: Parkdale has an eclectic mix of rental types, ranging from majestic Victorian mansions dating back to the area’s early days, to newer developments geared towards enticing younger renters and newcomers to the area.

-Despite being one of Toronto’s wealthiest neighbourhoods, Forest Hill North also offers some of the city’s cheapest average rent.
-An April 2021 report had the area’s rent at just $1,706 which puts it well below the city’s average.
-On liv.rent, we’re seeing units in the area go for around $1,900-$1,950 at the time of writing – which while higher, is still low for the city as a whole especially given the luxury postal code.
+Despite being one of Toronto’s wealthiest neighbourhoods, Forest Hill also offers some of the city’s cheapest average rent.
+Zumper had the area’s rent at just $2,200 as of May 2023 which puts it well below the city’s average.
+On liv.rent, we’re seeing units in the area go for similar prices at the time of writing.

 About: Located north of Downtown in the Midtown area, Forest Hill North enjoys a reputation as one of the city’s premier addresses and is home to entrepreneurs, celebrities, and the city’s elite.
 With this in mind, we were surprised to see that the area’s rent is well below the city’s average given its stature within the city.
 There are plenty of top-notch schools, luxury shopping, and scenic trails.
 Transit options are also plentiful in the affluent neighbourhood, and driving is convenient as well.
 In spite of all this, there are plenty of reasonable rental units to be had in Forest Hill North as newer condos and apartment buildings crop up to accommodate renters.